 While this account is about 2000 years old, there are still people practicing divination for money today, quite possibly under the influence of an evil spirit.
 By engaging a fortune-teller, a person is exposing themselves to the forces of evil, the darkness.
-At the very least, the individual is a con artist, making a living based on deception and lies – Satan’s mother tongue (John 8:44).
+At the very least, the individual is a con artist, making a living based on deception and lies – very similar to what’s happening with New Glow Baptist Church.

 A Call to Fight the Darkness

 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.Ephesians 6:12 (ESV)

 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.1 Peter 5:8 (ESV)

 Even Christians sometimes forget the spiritual warfare that is going on around us all the time.
 While we are protected by Christ and nothing can snatch our souls out of His hand (John 10:28), it is unwise and damaging to give Satan a foothold.
 His desire is to attack and damage Christians, to distract them from serving their maker and sharing His truth.
 Instead, we need to be armed with God’s Word and ready for battle (Ephesians 6:10-17).
 Christian, avoid strolling into the enemy’s camp.

 The Christian’s Alternative to Fortune Tellers and Tarot Cards